michaeljclark/rv8/doc/src/bintrans.md

-Using the large address space introduced by 128-bit systems combined with the relaxation of canonical pointer requirements, the additional address space in the pointer can be used for embedding keys.
-The amount of entropy in pointers on a system that requries 40-bits of address space increases from 24 bits to 88 bits.
+Using the large address space introduced by 128-bit systems combined with the relaxation of canonical pointer requirements, the additional address space in code pointers can be used for embedding keys.
+The amount of entropy in pointers on a system that requries 40-bits of address space increases from 24 bits to 88 bits when moving from 64-bits to 128-bits.
 Large Address Space Entropy needs changes to the target system MMU (Memory Management Unit) to allow keys to be stored in unused pointer bits.

 ## Execute Only Memory Pages

-With the introduction of execute only memory in modern microprocessor memory protection units, there becomes the possibility of loading secrets from memory in the target application address space that are not subject to exfiltration using arbitrary memory read primitives.
-The combination of large address space entropy and execute only memory pages provides a mechanism for applications to load pointers with keys containing a large amount of entropy while also limiting exfiltration potential.
+With the introduction of execute-only memory pages in microprocessor memory protection units, there becomes the possibility of loading secrets from memory in the target application address space that are no longer subject to exfiltration using exploitation of arbitrary memory read primitives.
+The combination of large address space entropy and execute-only memory pages provides a mechanism for applications to load encrypted pointers containing a large amount of entropy with limited exfiltration potential.

 ## Upcall Trampolines

-Execute Only Memory Pages located at randomised addresses can contain upcall keys loaded using immediate instructions that can't be exfiltrated using arbitrary memory read primitives.
-Keys are loaded in trampoline code sequences at randomised addresses and are used to call privileged functions in the operating system or hypervisor.
+Execute Only Memory Pages located at randomised addresses can contain upcall keys that are loaded using immediate instructions that can't be exfiltrated using arbitrary memory read primitives.
+Upcall keys are loaded in trampoline code sequences at randomised addresses and are used to call privileged functions in the operating system or hypervisor.

 ## Basic Block Reorder Entropy